-My name is Mijin Kim, I am 26 years olds and from South Korea.
-I majored in real estate studies at Konkuk University in Korea, and I am currently studying the Master's Programme in Real Estate and Construction Management at KTH.
-During my free time, I go dancing or take a stroll around the city!
+Mijin Kim is from South Korea.
+I studied real estate at Konkuk University in Korea.
+During her free time, she goes dancing or take a stroll around the city!

 What made you choose KTH?